roshansamuel/joss_saras/paper.md

 The laws that govern natural systems can often be modelled mathematically using partial differential equations (PDEs).
-Usually the resultant PDEs are not amenable to analytical tools for solving them, and numerical techniques remain the only resort in such cases.
+Usually the resultant PDEs are not solvable analytically, hence numerical solutions become important in such cases.
-As a result, efficiently solving PDEs numerically is a primary step towards understanding the physics of various systems.
+As a result, efficient numerical solutions of PDEs are important in understanding such systems.
+In this paper we briefly describe the design and validation of a finite difference solver ``SARAS``.

-``SARAS`` is a general-purpose PDE solver written in object-oriented C++.
+``SARAS`` is a general-purpose PDE solver based on finite difference method [@Anderson:book:CFD; @Ferziger:book:CFD], written in an object-oriented structure in C++.
-In ``SARAS``, the underlying mathematical constructs used to define a PDE, like vector and scalar fields, are defined as classes.
+In ``SARAS``, the underlying mathematical constructs like vector and scalar fields are defined as classes.
-Moreover, vector calculus operations associated with such fields, like gradient and divergence, are defined as functions of the classes.
+Moreover, vector calculus operations associated with such fields, like gradient and divergence, are defined using these classes.

-This design makes the code intuitive, allowing users to quickly cast PDEs into readable code.
+This design makes the code intuitive, allowing users to quickly cast PDEs into readable codes.
-The initial conditions, boundary conditions, and source/forcing terms, which appear commonly in many PDEs, are also defined as derived classes of base ``initial``, ``boundary`` and ``force`` classes.
+The initial conditions, boundary conditions, and source/forcing terms are implemented using ``initial``, ``boundary`` and ``force`` classes.
-These classes are written to be readily extensible, so that users can add custom initial conditions, source terms, and so on.
+These classes are readily extensible, so that users can add custom initial conditions, source terms, and so on.

-``SARAS`` also includes solvers for hydrodynamic flow, namely the incompressible Navier-Stokes initial value problem (IVP), as well as for scalar convection, like Rayleigh Benard Convection.
+``SARAS`` includes solvers for hydrodynamic flows, namely the incompressible Navier-Stokes initial value problem (IVP), as well as for scalar convection, like Rayleigh Benard Convection.
 Presently, we use semi-implicit Crank-Nicholson [@Crank:1947] method for time-advancing